madelineattableau/TC2019/LODS instructions.md

 ===

-The following code lines could help you out.
+The following lines of code may help you out.

 ### R
 ```R